This episode is a conversation between Mystie and Virginia Lee Rogers, who helps with member support.

 Virginia Lee: Well, I think the brain dump for me is just to keep mental processes at peace.

 Virginia Lee: So, I still have to have other organizational systems in my life.
-The brain dump for me is to keep mental, myself sane.
+My brain dump tip is to remember who it’s for.
+It’s for me to keep myself sane.

 Mystie: The almost scheduled, or I’m going to sit down and brain dump time is especially important if you’ve never done one before, or if you don’t really have organization systems set up yet, you’re just getting started with that, then it is this more project of its own, but once you’ve done that and processed it and you have your systems set up then really the brain dump is just the catch all, here and there, as you come up with things.
 The only time now I really sit down and “OK, this is my brain dump time” is if I’m starting a new project or if I get that feeling of being overwhelmed I’ll usually sit down and say, “OK, why do I feel overwhelmed?” and start listing out all the things—now I know why I’m feeling that way and I can do something about it.
 It really helps.